Authenticating Cybis Porcelain – Part Two

 Bisque” (aka “white bisque“) = plain white matte surface throughout, with absolutely no applied color.
 It should be noted, though, that the bunny Mr. Snowball was categorized by the studio as a “bisque” sculpture even though he has very pale pink eyes.
 There is no other color anywhere else on the piece.

-“Bisque with Gold” (aka “white with gold”) = This category of decoration appeared in the late 1980s with the introduction of the second Nativity set, which was available in both a color version and one in which the only color applied is 18k or 24k gold leaf.
+“Bisque with Gold” (aka “white with gold”) = This category of decoration appeared in the late1980s within the second Nativity set, which was available in both a color version and one in which the only color applied is gold leaf.
 This technique was subsequently used for the Collectors Society pieces in the mid 1990s.

-There was also “Cypia” which was very rarely used, and not on any sculptures produced during the past 40 years.
+There was also “Cypia” which was only used during the 1950s.
 It was a form of stained glass decoration in which the contours of a white bisque sculpture were subtly highlighted with a soft sepia-tone paint in order to give them even more dimension; the piece was then glazed and re-fired.

 If a piece has applied decorations such as flowers, ribbons, and so forth, this is another area that is usually difficult for a copyist to imitate successfully.
 It takes great skill to properly fashion those elements.

-The location of the mold impression(s) varies by sculpture and it is important to note that there are sculptures – especially the 1950s ones – that have no mold impression at all.
-A few of the late 1940s or early 1950s pieces have a convex (raised) mold mark; later mold impressions are always concave (recessed into the surface.)
+The location of the mold impression(s) varies by sculpture and there are sculptures – especially the 1950s ones – that have no mold impression at all.
+A few of the late 1940s or early 1950s pieces have a convex (raised) mold mark; later mold impressions are concave (recessed into the surface.)
 Examples of raised mold marks discovered thus far are the Eagle Mark, the Overlapping Double C mark and, in at least one instance, a raised Cybis signature.
 See the Signatures post for photographs of these.

-On pieces that are not attached to a base and have a flat underside offering sufficient available space, the mold marks are often on the bottom where they are readily seen against the plain white bisque surface.
+On pieces that are not attached to a base and have a flat underside offering sufficient available space, the mold marks are often on the underside.

-legit-mark-1However, this is not a hard and fast rule because some freestanding pieces do have their mold impression elsewhere (such as on the hem of Lady Macbeth’s skirt, where three impressions appear along the edge as shown here).
+legit-mark-1However, this is not a hard and fast rule because quite a few pieces have their mold impression elsewhere (such as on the hem of Lady Macbeth’s skirt, where three impressions appear along the edge as shown here).
 All sculptures that are attached to a base are designed so that the mold impressions are in a visible location.
 Likewise any design produced with felt covering the entire bottom will also have the mold marks elsewhere.

 The mold impression of the Cybis name is in block capitals.
-Depending on the piece, the mold may or may not also bear the copyright symbol impression; most of the 1950s pieces do not have it.
-Many of the more recent sculptures are also marked either USA or U.S.A. in the mold.
+Depending on the piece, the mold may or may not also bear the copyright symbol impression but none of the 1940s or 1950s items will have that.
+Quite a few of the 1980s and/or 1990s editions are also marked either USA or U.S.A. in the mold.

 legit-mark-3You may also find — again according to the specific sculpture — one of several versions of the Cybis logo which is a stylized phoenix.
 The exact shape of the phoenix has evolved somewhat over the decades but until the late 1980s both wings were outspread and visible; the latest iteration depicts the bird in profile, flying to the left, as shown here.
 Again it is the newer sculptures that are the most likely to have one or both of the latter two mold impressions; older pieces were often made with simply the Cybis name impression.

 Some sculptures (not all) also have a year mold-mark.
-This usually represents the year that the sculpture design was copyrighted, which may be a year earlier than the actual retail introduction year.
+This represents the year that the sculpture design was copyrighted, which may be a year earlier than the actual retail introduction year.
 It does not indicate the year in which that individual piece was actually created in the studio.
 This is an important point to remember when dealing with long-running open editions and limited editions that can often take several decades to be completed.
+The studio also re-purposed some pieces that had been retired long ago, but never changed the copyright-year impression for the newer ones.
 It is impossible to know, by its impression or markings, the year in which any individual sculpture was actually made, in other words when it left the hands of the Cybis artist.

 Thus a given sculpture may possibly have as few as only one mold impression (the Cybis name) or as many as five (the Cybis name, the copyright symbol, a year, USA or U.S.A, and the phoenix logo).